Zero2Maker Programme to Go Regional after Success in Kedah Pilot

-ALOR SETAR: Sixty students and 20 teachers from 10 schools in Kedah participated in the first Zero2Maker (Z2M) programme, aimed at creating future innovators and entrepreneurs in the state and the country.
+ALOR SETAR: Sixty students and 20 teachers from 10 schools in Kedah participated in the first Zero2Maker (Z2M) program, aimed at creating future innovators and entrepreneurs in the state and the country.

-Kedah Menteri Besar Dato’ Seri Haji Mukhriz Tun Mahathir, who is patron to the programme, said he was delighted that the state was chosen to pilot such meaningful programme that also sync with state agenda in improving the education system in the state
+Kedah Menteri Besar Dato’ Seri Haji Mukhriz Tun Mahathir, who is patron to the program, said he was delighted that the state was chosen to pilot such meaningful program that also sync with state agenda in improving the education system in the state

-Designed, developed and delivered by ASB’s Professor Rajesh Nair, the Z2M programme is also part of a research initiative by ASB to determine how the exposure to these types of training and early interventions of “making” and “tinkering” programmes develop the innovation and entrepreneurship skills, as well as shape the attitude of youths.
+Designed, developed and delivered by ASB’s Professor Rajesh Nair, the Z2M program is also part of a research initiative by ASB to determine how the exposure to these types of training and early interventions of “making” and “tinkering” programs develop the innovation and entrepreneurship skills, as well as shape the attitude of youths.

 “The idea behind this program is to expose students at an early age to things like applied science, technology and design to try to change their life trajectory.
 We want to help build self-confidence through the program, ultimately hoping that the program had helped to realize their hidden (full) potential as they become young adults,” said Professor Nair.

 “We will use this pilot as a model to scale the initiative to other schools in the state and neighbouring countries through the Indonesia-Malaysia-Thailand Growth Triangle (IMT-GT).
 The target is to scale the program to 25 public universities, 250 schools and 25,000 young people by mid-2020,” said Dato’ Dr. Dionysius S.K.
 Sharma, Executive Director of GGAF.